Ottawa Cycling Accident Lawyer

 These statistic are alarming.
 As an Ottawa bicycle accident lawyer I urge both drivers and cyclists to be aware of the safety steps that can be taken that may very well save a life.
 Both drivers and cyclists need to be extremely aware of one another and share the road accordingly.
 Ottawa has seen our share of tragic cycling accidents in the past few years , despite how many wonderful paths and what a great cycling culture we have here in Ottawa.
 If you are out there on our roads as a cyclists or drivers, please do everything you can to make it a safe ride for everyone.

-Ottawa Cycling Accident.
-Sadly, a 35 year old Ottawa cyclist was rushed to a Ottawa hospital after being struck on his bicycle on Bank Street this morning.
+Ottawa newspapers reported that a 35 year old Ottawa cyclist was rushed to an Ottawa hospital after being struck on his bicycle on Bank Street this morning.
 Ottawa Paramedics rushed to the cycling accident close to Riverside Drive.
 Upon arrival at the hospital,the cyclist was said to have been in stable condition; however with severe abdominal and head injuries.
 Often times cycling accidents have very severe consequences and sadly many cyclists suffer very serious injuries including brain injuries and head injuries.
 I hope this is not the case here and this cyclist is able to recover fully.

 It’s important to know that if you are injured in a cycling accident, you are able to access Ontario accident benefits through the driver’s insurance.
 There are many insurance benefits available to cyclists in Ontario.
 If you are in doubt of what you cyclists are entitled to, consult with a personal injury lawyer to ensure you receive proper treatments and maximum compensation.